c0nstexpr/stdsharp/README.md

 - **C++ Compiler** - needs to support at least the **C++20** and **partial C++23** standard, i.e. _MSVC_, _GCC_, _Clang_

-- **Vcpkg or Other Suitable Dependencies Manager** - this project uses vcpkg manifest to maintain dependencies. check the [vcpkg.json](vcpkg.json) for required dependencies
+- **Vcpkg or Other Suitable Dependencies Manager** - this project uses vcpkg manifest to maintain dependencies.
+Checkout the [vcpkg.json](vcpkg.json) for required dependencies

 ### Installing